Almost any color, but usually white, tan, black, brown, white with darker markings on head

 Because when a pup this smart feels bored or cooped up, they’ll certainly tell you about it!
 When under stimulated, the Bully Jack Terrier can become hyper-vigilant or neurotic.
 They may develop bad habits like barking at every passing car, chasing their tail endlessly, or destroying shoes and furniture.

-Bully Jack Terriers are poorly suited to apartment and city living, and owners with schedules that keep them away from home all day.
+Bully Jack Terriers are not well suited to apartment and city living, and owners with schedules that keep them away from home all day.

 But these dogs are also some of the best companions you could possibly ask for when it comes to sports and outdoor adventure!
 They are agile, strong, and always eager to join their family in the fun.